Wedbush Morgan Securities Inc Buys PIMCO ETF TRUST, Pacer Trendpilot 100, First Trust Dorsey Wright Focus 5 ETF, Sells Apple Inc, Lululemon Athletica Inc, First Trust Enhanced Short Maturity ETF

 - PIMCO ETF TRUST (MINT) - 118,906 shares, 1.23% of the total portfolio.
 Shares added by 187.19%

 Wedbush Morgan Securities Inc initiated holding in First Trust NASDAQ CEA Cybersecurity ETF.
 The purchase prices were between $33.33 and $37.74, with an estimated average price of $34.86.
-The stock is now traded at around $37.37.
+The stock is now traded at around $37.74.
 The impact to a portfolio due to this purchase was 0.13%.
-The holding were 37,415 shares as of .New Purchase: ETF MANAGERS TRUST (IPAY)
+The holding were 37,415 shares as of .New Purchase: PROSHARES TRUST (CSM)

-Wedbush Morgan Securities Inc initiated holding in ETF MANAGERS TRUST.
-The purchase prices were between $49.8 and $57.67, with an estimated average price of $53.42.
-The stock is now traded at around $59.28.
+Wedbush Morgan Securities Inc initiated holding in PROSHARES TRUST.
+The purchase prices were between $71.09 and $81.43, with an estimated average price of $75.46.
+The stock is now traded at around $81.66.
 The impact to a portfolio due to this purchase was 0.12%.
-The holding were 21,748 shares as of .Added: PIMCO ETF TRUST (MINT)
+The holding were 15,028 shares as of .Added: PIMCO ETF TRUST (MINT)

 Wedbush Morgan Securities Inc sold out a holding in Triton International Ltd. The sale prices were between $29.42 and $41.15, with an estimated average price of $34.17.Sold Out: East West Bancorp Inc (EWBC)